samline/shido/readme.md

 [![image](https://github.com/samline/shido/raw/master/shido-share.png)](<https://samline.github.io/shido>)

 ## What is Shido?
+Build fast with Shido, a CSS framework for building custom designs without any annoying style or component you have to fight to override.

 Shido is different from others css frameworks, it doesn't have preloaded UI kits.
 Provide only what is necessary to design your web pages, like margins, font sizes, positioning, colors, helpers, that kind of thing.
-You won't find ready-to-use components like buttons and navigation bars, in fact if you are looking for some Ui kit such as Bootstrap or Foundation maybe Shido is not for you.

 It is up to you to use Shido to create your own components, this provides immense freedom where others only restrict what you create.